andkov/about/2016/README.md

-Research log for the year of 2016
+Events for the the year of 2016